 • Those individuals who normally engage in the solicitation of gifts on behalf of First Parish shall not personally benefit by way of commission, contract fees, salary, or other benefits from any donor in the performance of their duties on behalf of First Parish, nor should any benefit be received by a family member or business of the solicitor.
 The active participation of the minister and First Parish staff in stewardship activities is not considered a conflict of interest.

 Helen Fogg Service Committee

 In the early 90's the Unitarian Universalist Association developed a program to aid our Transylvanian sister churches, which were undergoing a difficult time under Romanian rule.
 Transylvania was formerly part of Hungary and these are Hungarian Unitarian churches in essentially Hungarian villages.
 First Parish chose to join the program and was partnered with a church in the small village of Kadacs.
 Each year we raise money for the use of the church and the village members.
 Money from First Parish has put a bathroom and washing machine in the parsonage and made possible, repairs to the church and its property.
-In addition, individual members of First Parish sponsor some 25 Unitarian students who are attending high school and college, with stipends of $250/yr.
-The Partner Church Committee is a loose organization of members who have had the wonderful experience of visiting Kadacs, but it is open to anyone who has an interest in the program.
+In addition, First Parish sends an annual stipend which is divided among the students of Kadacs, whatever school they may be attending, high school or college.
+The Partner Church Council is a loose organization of members who have had the wonderful experience of visiting Kadacs, but it is open to anyone who has an interest in the program.